 Charlotte Motor Speedway ushered in a new chapter of its illustrious history in 2018, when the 2.28-mile, 17-turn ROVAL™ road course oval debuted in the Bank of America ROVAL™ 400.
-The unique course is the first road course race in the history of the NASCAR Cup Series playoffs.
+The unique circuit hosted the first road course race in the history of the NASCAR Cup Series Playoffs.
 Featuring twisting, left-right turns, chicanes on the frontstretch and backstretch and a 45-foot elevation change, the ROVAL™ quickly gained a reputation as one of NASCAR's most challenging tracks.
 It remains the only road course in NASCAR in which race fans can see every turn from the main grandstands.

 Since its inception in 1960, Charlotte Motor Speedway has always put fans first.
-Approaching its historic 60th anniversary, the speedway known as America’s Home for Racing continues to be an iconic trailblazer in sports, entertainment and fan amenities.
+After more than six decades of innovative firsts in entertainment and fan engagement, the speedway known as America's Home for Racing continues to be an iconic trailblazer in sports, entertainment and fan amenities.